 Ab wheel rollouts are one of the hardest ab exercises to nail in the gym.
-Anyone who dares to try them must have existing shoulder strength, mobility, and core strength to avoid faceplanting the floor or picking up a nasty shoulder injury.
+Anyone who plans to try them must have stable shoulders and existing mobility and core strength to avoid face-planting the floor or picking up a nasty injury.

-Undeterred, I decided to brave them and committed myself to 50 ab wheel rollouts every day for a week to see what (if anything) would happen to my abs.
+Undeterred, I braved them and committed to 50 ab wheel rollouts every day for a week to see what (if anything) would happen to my abs.
 You could say I’ve been subconsciously preparing for this one already, using routines like this dumbbell abs workout to challenge and build a stronger core.

-Of course, diet and factors like stress, sleep, and regular exercise also determine ab definition (you can learn how to calculate your body fat percentage here).
-It also doesn’t happen overnight, so I wasn’t exactly expecting a ripped six-pack after just seven days.
+Of course, diet and factors like stress, sleep and regular exercise also determine ab definition (you can learn how to calculate your body fat percentage here).
+Change also doesn’t happen overnight, so I wasn’t expecting a rippling six-pack after just seven days.
 That said, I did notice a few interesting changes along the way.

-If you’re searching for ways to strengthen your core and build lower ab definition, give this lower abs workout a go.
-Or read on to see what happened when I did ab rollouts every day for a week.
+If you’re searching for ways to strengthen your core and build lower ab definition, read on to see what happened when I did ab rollouts every day for a week.

 What does the ab rollout exercise work?